The Poincare Duality in Quantization of the Norm of Differential Forms: Even-dimensional pseudo-Riemann manifolds

 \subsection{Solving the case $\beta_{m}=2$}

-In the $\mathbb{R}$ domain the solutions with odd $\beta_{m}$ are no possible, therefore the simplest solution is for $\beta_{m}=2$.
-The solutions of matrices will be designed by using a simple coding criteria as S$\beta_{m}$.X.Y.. according the sub cases that can be found in the analysis.
-The case of two cohomologies is splint in two sub case; the first contains one pair of mutually dual cohomologies (Group S2.1), while the second has two self dual cohomologies (Group S2.2).
-The solutions for $\beta_{m}=4$, not analysed in this report, must include the sub cases of: two pair of cohomologies (S4.1), one pair and two self cohomologies (S4.2) and four self cohomologies (S4.3).
+The simplest solution is for $\beta_{m}=2$.
+The solutions of matrices will be designed by using simple coding criteria as S$\beta_{m}$.X.Y.. according to subcases that can be found in the analysis.

 Several procedures can be defined based in the relations of matrices $\boldsymbol{\Lambda}^{(m)})$, $\mathbf{E}^{(m)}$ and $\mathbf{T}^{(m)}$.
-The initial data must be the matrix $\mathbf{E}^{(m)}$ with the symmetries and \poincare duality relationship between cohomology classes.
+The initial data can be the matrix $\mathbf{E}^{(m)}$ with the symmetries and \poincare duality relationship between cohomology classes.
 Using the result of Proposition \ref{prop:restricciones} can be obtained the compatible values for $\boldsymbol{\Lambda}^{(m)})$ matrix.
 Other rather simple procedure to solve the matrices for low Betti numbers can be summarized as: \begin{enumerate} \item In te Equation \eqref{eq:solucionT}, to code the right hand side based on the defined matrix $\mathbf{E}^{(m)}$ and general $\boldsymbol{\Lambda}^{(m)})$. \item Based on the symmetries of $\boldsymbol{\Lambda}^{(m)})$ and symmetries/antisymmetries of $\mathbf{E}^{(m)}$, to identify the actual different terms in that side. \item To code the matrix $\mathbf{T}^{(m)}$ by including only the different elements. \item To solve the Equation in Proposition \eqref{prop:productmatrix}; some constraints can be required. \end{enumerate}

-In the case of $\beta_{m}=2$, the general Solution S2, the analysis must include the firsts cases of a pair of mutually cohomologous classes, while the second is two self dual classes.